gatling/gatling/src/sphinx/general/scenario.rst

     myFallbackChain
   }

+.. _scenario-uniformrandomswitch:

 ``uniformRandomSwitch``
 ^^^^^^^^^^^^^^^^^^^^^^^

-Similar to ``randomSwitch``, but with an uniform distribution amongst chain.
+Similar to ``randomSwitch``, but with an uniform distribution amongst chains.
 ::

   .uniformRandomSwitch( // beware: use parentheses, not brackets!
     chain1,
     chain2
   )

+.. _scenario-roundrobinswitch:

 ``roundRobinSwitch``
 ^^^^^^^^^^^^^^^^^^^^